guilhem13/KnowLedgeGraph3/Readme.md

 ```
 - Launch the backend script by doing => python3 main.py - i X

-Where X is the number of papers to process to create the ontology
+Where X is the number of papers to process to create the ontology.
+__The resulted ontology (with X papers) is in knowledgegraph/owl/ directory with the name onto10_done.owl.
+If you want to display it in the API instead of the Ontology made with 500 papers.
+You have to place the file at the root place wheree a file named onto10_done.owl is located

 ServicerNER and App are not supposed being run in the same time on the same computer because they have the same port !